 1 Bandwidth is measured by processing the sample stream.
 For streams containing multiple bands, it is recommended that other bands be muted to measure a given bandwidth.

-Stream Object
+Stream object

 A frequency-translated signal may contain more than one band.
-For example, in a direct RF sampling front-end, the sample rate is chosen such that multiple passbands are intentionally aliased to fall adjacent to each other in the sampled signal spectrum.
+For example, in a direct RF sampling front-end, the sample rate may be chosen such that multiple passbands are intentionally aliased to fall adjacent to one another in the spectrum of the sampled signal.
 This is illustrated in Figure 5.

-Figure 5 - Intentional Aliasing of a Multiband signal to Baseband
+Figure 5 – Intentional Aliasing of a Multiband signal to Baseband

 Figure 6 illustrates the conceptual representation of the digitization of a signal containing multiple bands.
-The output of this process is a sampled representation of the multi-band signal referred to as a Sample Stream.
+The output of this process is a sampled representation of the multi-band signal referred to as a sample stream.

-Figure 6 - Illustration of Multiple Bands Present in a Stream
+Figure 6 – Illustration of Multiple Bands Present in a Stream

-A (Sample) Stream is defined as a discrete-time discrete-amplitude series that is the sampled representation of a combination of one or more bands.
+A (sample) stream is defined as a discrete-time discrete-amplitude series that is the sampled representation of a combination of one or more bands.

-A Stream has the following properties:
+A stream has the following properties:

-The Stream contains the sampled representation of one or more bands.
+The stream contains the sampled representation of one or more bands.

-A Stream is sampled at a given sample rate.
+An stream is sampled at a given sample rate.
 This sample rate may be different to other streams in the system.
-The sample rate of a stream is specified as an integer multiple (RATEFACTOR) of the System base sample rate (FREQBASE).
-As such, FREQBASE should represent the highest common integer factor of the of the sample rates of all streams.
+The sample rate of a stream is specified as an integer multiple (ratefactor) of the system base sample rate (freqbase).
+As such, freqbase should represent the highest common integer factor of the sample rates of all streams.

 Sample values may be real or complex depending on whether IF sampling or baseband sampling is used, respectively.
-Some or all of the numerical values expressed in the stream may be inverted.
+Some or all the numerical values expressed in the stream may be inverted.

 Each sample value is represented by one or more bits which may be encoded using various established schemes.
-The value QUANTIZATION should reflect the number of bits required to express all quantization levels, being rounded up when the number of quantization levels is not a power of two (i.e. three-level quantization requires two bits).
+The value quantization should reflect the number of bits required to express all quantization levels, being rounded up when the number of quantization levels is not a power of two (i.e. three-level quantization requires two bits).

-The value PACKEDBITS represents the total number of bits occupied by the collection of samples contained in a chunk in the Stream where:
+The value packedbits represents the total number of bits occupied by the collection of samples contained in a chunk (the chunk is a segment of data packed in one of the unsigned integer standards, a more accurate description of the chunk is given in section 6.2.8) in the stream where:

-PACKEDBITS ≥ RATEFACTOR QUANTIZATION× ,
+packedbits ≥ ratefactor × quantization,

 for real data, and:

-PACKEDBITS ≥ 2 RATEFACTOR QUANTIZATION××,
+packedbits ≥ 2 × ratefactor × quantization,

 for complex data.

-When inequality holds, the ALIGNMENT of the quantized samples with respect to the packed samples must be known in order to interpret the sample values correctly.
+When inequality holds, the alignment of the quantized samples with respect to the packed samples must be known in order to interpret the sample values correctly.

-The above are specified in terms of Stream Attributes.
+The above are specified in terms of stream attributes.

-Table 7 – Definition of Stream Attributes
+Table 7 – Definition of stream attributes